 About the PCertLAM

-This qualification is for those learners who want to take their acting and performance studies further.
+This qualification is for those learners who want to develop their skills, knowledge and understanding of preparing and performing a recital based around a theme.
+It is also a great option for learners who want to take their acting and performance studies further.

-Combining both a written assessment (Unit One), in the form of a portfolio of evidence, and a practical element (Unit Two), this exam delves into the process and preparation, as well the performance, of a recital.
+It is comprised of two units, a written assessment (Unit One), in the form of a Portfolio of Evidence, and a practical element (Unit Two), in the form of a recital performance.

-After drawing together their research in the portfolio of evidence, learners are able to demonstrate their technical skills in verse and prose recitation, and in acting as they perform a scene from a play.
+After drawing together their research in the portfolio of evidence, learners are able to demonstrate their technical and interpretive skills as they perform the pieces chosen for their recital.

 LAMDA is recognised to award qualifications on the Regulated Qualifications Framework (RQF) in England by the Office of Qualifications and Examinations Regulation (Ofqual), in Wales by Qualifications Wales (QiW), and in Northern Ireland by the Council for the Curriculum, Examinations and Assessment (CCEA).

-PCertLAM Unit 1 must be submitted online.
-Email your Portfolio of Evidence (Microsoft Word and PDF versions) and Assignment/Portfolio or Evidence Declaration Cover Sheet to [email protected].
+The Portfolio of Evidence (Microsoft Word and PDF versions) and an Assignment/Portfolio or Evidence Declaration Cover Sheet declaring authenticity of the learner’s work, must be emailed to [email protected].

 Type of exam: Solo

-A written assignment called a Portfolio of Evidence.
+A 5,000-6,000 written assignment called a Portfolio of Evidence.
+The Portfolio will document the process of preparing a recital, based around a theme of the learner’s own choice.
+The learner will perform this recital in Unit 2.
 Please see the syllabus for full details.

 Type of exam: Solo